Current Exhibits

 The Battle of Valcour Island

-Winter 2024 – Spring 2025
+Winter 2024 – Summer 2025

 A complicated and often maligned historical figure, there’s no question Benedict Arnold was a hero of our local waters’ naval battles.
 A new exhibit in Bixby Hall tells the story of Arnold and the 1776 Battle of Valcour Island through a unique fusion of history and art.